-Biology is one of the most scoring sections in NEET, forming 50% of the entire exam (360 out of 720 marks).
+NEET Biology weightage 2026 plays a crucial role in determining your final score, as Biology is one of the most scoring sections in NEET, forming 50% of the entire exam.
+Therefore, it plays a crucial role in your overall score.
 The section contains 90 questions 45 from Botany and 45 from Zoology and is overwhelmingly based on NCERT Class 11 & 12 content.

 Understanding Topic-Wise Marks in NEET Biology (Expected)